nativanando/react-setup/README.md

 ## Overview

-It provides an initial structure for setting up a development environment for React using the airbnb style guide, eslint, prettier and Visual Studio code.
+It provides an initial structure for setting up a development environment for React using the airbnb style guide, eslint and prettier.

 ## Environment

-### Visual Studio Plugins
+### VS Code Plugins
-Let's check it out the list of required Visual Studio plugins to enable the eslint and code formatting conventions.
+Let's check it out the list of required VS Code plugins to enable the eslint and code formatting conventions.

 - **[EsLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)**
 - **[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**